-St. Theresa School exists as an integral part of Church of the Little Flower Parish, and as such, has as its primary mission to assist parents in the spiritual development of their children at the service of the family for life.
+St. Theresa Catholic School, as an integral part of Church of the Little Flower Parish, exists to guide families and nurture souls into the heart and mind of Jesus, and as such, has as its primary mission to assist parents in the spiritual development of their children at the service of the family for life.
 In light of our parish patron, St. Theresa, we seek to provide an atmosphere in the school that facilitates the growth of a faith that is simple, true, and unwavering.
 Directed toward the formation of human persons in view of their journey to eternity, the good of that society to which they belong, and in the duties of which they will, as adults, have a share.
 Our curriculum from early childhood (PreK3) through 8th grade is based upon a commitment to the holistic development of our children regardless of race, color, class, or creed.
 The program of religious studies, academic curriculum, and system of discipline are designed to bring about our goals and objectives.
 It is the shared responsibility of the teachers and families at St. Theresa School to believe and practice this same philosophy and to cooperate to achieve the goals of the school.